-D.M.
-Organizational Structure of the State
+DM Organizational Structure in the State

-D.M.
-Organizational Structure In The District
+DM Organizational Structure In The District

 District Crisis Management Group (Task Force)

 The District administration of Bhavnagar has identified 16 expected task forces-for key response operation functions that are described below (As per the ICS manual).
 Additional taskforces can be added under the operations section as needed by the circumstances of a disaster.
 Each Taskforce is led by one organization and supported by other organizations.